joemeadway/joemeadway.github.io/_posts/2016-04-22-github-pages-jekyll-setup-on-ubuntu.md

 [https://github.com/jekyll/jekyll/issues/3737](https://github.com/jekyll/jekyll/issues/3737)

-And the fix - to install the `ruby-devel` package - worked too.
+And the fix - to install the `ruby-dev` package - worked too.

 The second was a little more fiddly, but mostly because I misread the error message (or more accurately, skimmed it and latched onto what looked like the most pertinent information...)